What is a building and pest inspection report?

 How much does a building and pest report cost?

 Real estate agents will often organise to pre-purchase building inspection reports so that it is quickly accessible to buyers.
 This fee is usually split into $50 upfront, and then $450 if you successfully purchase the home.
+The typical building inspection cost generally ranges in the hundreds of dollars, and combined building and pest inspections can be more affordable than ordering separate inspections.

 You can also commission your own Building report.
 If you do commission your own report, you’ll need to pay for this upfront and out of pocket.
 There is typically a fee of $500, sometimes up to $750 depending on providers.
 Ideally, use a building and pest inspector who will explain the key findings for you, not simply write the report.

-This is not a regulated industry, so we recommend you use a licensed builder, a surveyor or an architect, or a similarly qualified person.
+If you're able to, we recommend you use a licensed builder, a surveyor or an architect, or a similarly qualified person to inspect the property.
+Additionally, choosing a professional pest inspector for thorough visual inspections is crucial.
 These professions should spot faults hidden under cosmetic improvements that might otherwise be missed by an untrained eye.

 Ask if the person that you choose has adequate insurance coverage, particularly for professional indemnity.